 How do women tend to invest?

 Women tend to prioritize cash savings over stocks and share investments, a study by YouGov found 55% of women have never invested compared to only 37% of men.
 Women tend to make less risky financial decisions as there is a greater fear of loss.
 Women tend to stay away from making money quickly and opt for the slow but less risky road to achieving profits.
 A study by Warwick University found women tend to invest in funds that produce consistent profit over volatile individual investments.
 This way the investment is diversified and the risk is spread across a number of companies, reducing losses.
 While it might seem playing it safe shouldn’t reach greater rewards, there is a much greater guarantee of profit.
-Men tend to be overconfident and are more likely to buy more on a high and sell more in losses, based on their greater affinity for impulsive behavior.
+Men tend to be overconfident and are more likely to buy more on a high and sell more in losses, based on their greater affinity for impulsive behaviour.
 Furthermore, women tend to trade less frequently than men, Hargreaves Lansdown found women traded funds 67% less than men, suggesting women have a much longer term eye for investment.
 This outlook means trading costs and transaction commissions are dramatically reduced for women, who tend to invest more conservatively.

 Why should women invest?